Joulenergy/MicroMall/README.md

 ```
 static_config is used for rabbitmq since docker_sd_config will create a target for every port your containers are configured to expose, and rabbitmq is configured to expose many ports, resulting in prometheus attempting to scrape from the other ports and causing error messages from rabbitmq.
 Alternatively, the relabel_config can be used to drop targets which target the ports which do not need to be scraped together (allowing for the dynamic service discovery to be used instead of static configuration).\
 Note that 'filters' is used in the configuration file but it can only filter which containers that are scraped and cannot limit the ports that are scraped from so relabel_configs is preferred for more complex filtering.
 Refer to https://docs.docker.com/engine/api/v1.40/#tag/Container/operation/ContainerList for the list of filters that can be used.
 Only containers that match the filter condition eg. name = /loki will be scraped from.
 If unsure of the values of some of the filters, checking the prometheus target list at http://localhost:9080/targets, there is a labels column which can be expanded to show discovered labels and their values.

+#### Promtail
+Promtail in this project uses the promtail.yml file to configure scraping containers and the docker daemon for logs and for relabelling the logs.
+The file is loaded with the -config.file flag (note only one '-').
+Refer to https://grafana.com/docs/loki/v2.8.x/clients/promtail/configuration/ for how to write the config yaml file for various log sources.

+Promtail pipeline stages can be used to process the log lines and extract metrics and lables.
+There are four types of stages, parsing, transform, action and filtering.
+More information can be found here: https://grafana.com/docs/loki/v2.8.x/clients/promtail/pipelines/ and a summary of all the stages can be found here: https://grafana.com/docs/loki/v2.8.x/clients/promtail/stages/

+Note: my project uses the latest tag for the docker images of loki and promtail but it is not the latest version of Grafana Loki - the latest version is v-3.0.x, but the documentation I have linked is for v-2.8.x.
+However since the official docker images may be updated, the version info can be checked in my grafana dashboard that monitors loki and promtail or by searching promtail_build_info or loki_build_info in prometheus.